Computer-Programming-B/TemperatureConversion/README.md

 Temperature Conversion
 ======================
 Your assignment is to write a program that converts a list of temperatures in Fahrenheit to Celsius and displays the result.
-The formula to convert Fahrenheit to Celsius is *Celisus =(Fahrenheit-32)(5/9)*
+The formula to convert Fahrenheit to Celsius is *Celisus =(Fahrenheit-32)(5/9)*.
+You may find slides 121 - 135 of the PythonProcessing.pptx PowerPoint slides helpful.
+This assignment is very similar to the program on slide 135.

 Suggested Steps to complete this assignment:
 1. Start a new program in Processing.